-If artwork is presented as following “traditional” styles, it should be culturally authentic, depicting designs and stories to which the artist has some cultural connection.
+If artwork is presented as following “traditional” styles, it should be culturally authentic to the artist.
+Artists must show a cultural connection or belonging to the designs and stories.

 Copyright protects the original artistic works of individuals but does not protect artistic styles or themes.

-However CIAF seeks to uphold traditional Indigenous laws and protocol, whereby it is an offence to reproduce ceremonial styles and creation beings without the permission from the relevant custodians.
+CIAF will seek consultation to uphold traditional Indigenous laws and protocol relating to, eg, ceremonial styles and clan icons, and will not accept any artwork that reproduces ceremonial styles and creation beings without the permission from the relevant custodians.

 Aboriginal and Torres Strait Islander flags